THD-AI-2023/AIN-B-1-Intro-to-AI-WS23/Lecture Notes/Week-02-Intro-to-AI.md

 ## First Assignment

-Choose one of the following books to write a presentation/research paper.
-You're allowed to add your own data.
+Develop a comprehensive presentation on the `Ethics of AI`, incorporating insights and references from one of the listed books below.
+Your presentation should last approximately 15 minutes, and be designed for a team of 3 to 6 members.
+Please register your team and select your book on the course page, under [groups_for_the_presentation_(ethics_in_AI)](https://ilearn.th-deg.de/mod/etherpadlite/view.php?id=608374) by the 31st of October.

 | No. | Title                                                                                                           | Pages | Link                                                                                                                            |
 |-----|-----------------------------------------------------------------------------------------------------------------|-------|---------------------------------------------------------------------------------------------------------------------------------|